clark-ewerton/appium_selenium_cursoAppium/README.md

-# APPIUM | SELENIUM WEBDRIVER | JUnit 4 - Aplicativo didático para aprendizagem da automação com Appium - Android
+# APPIUM | SELENIUM WEBDRIVER | JUnit 4 - Didactic application for learning automation with Appium - Android
-Projeto para automação de um aplicativo Android o curso da udemy utilizando Appium com Selenium
+Project for automation of an Android application for the Udemy course using Appium with Selenium

-Interação com os seguintes elementos:
+Interaction with the following elements:

 - TextField
 - Radio